puppetlabs/puppet-instruqt-tracks/pe-301-lab-1-0-configure-code-manager-and-deploy-code/02-wrapup-and-feedback/assignment.md

  - Added a module in your Puppetfile on your feature branch to test a code deployment.
  - Deployed code from your feature branch to the primary server to enable you to later test changes on nodes in a separate Puppet environment.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/job-aids/pe301-develop-and-maintain-labs/configure-code-manager-and-deploy-code).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Education](https://learn.puppet.com/)
 - [Puppet Community Slack](https://slack.puppet.com/)